clockworklabs/spacetime-docs/docs/deploying/spacetimedb-standalone.md

 - A domain name (e.g., `example.com`)
 - `sudo` privileges on the server

-Also, join the community!
-We have an official discord server: https://discord.gg/spacetimedb

 ## Step 1: Create a Dedicated User for SpacetimeDB
 For security purposes, create a dedicated `spacetimedb` user to run SpacetimeDB: